 Precious huge rooted Prognathodon tooth, preserved in part of its natural jaw bone.
 Apart from the main tooth it can be observed as it preserves an emerging germ replacement tooth.
-It has some glued and filled fractures.
+Finest quality specimen.

 In the international market is very common to find Mosasaurus rests coming from the phosphate quarries of the Upper Cretaceous of the Ouled Abdoun Basin (Morocco).

 This quarries have been exploited since the beginning of the past century.
 Many sellers that sell this fossils do not make a good precise taxonomic identification work.

 In these sites there are numerous different species of Mosasaurus described in the enormous assemblage of giant marine reptiles that reigned the seas during the Cretaceous.

 The main rich levels in these paleontological taxons are in the deeper stratigraphic levels of the sedimentarian filling of the Ouled Abdoun Basin.
 The age of these correspond to the Maastrichtian stage, 66 million years ago.

 Most of the research carried out on these marine reptiles from Morocco have been performed by French researchers.

 Next we list the different Mosasaur species which have been recognised in the phosphate rocks in North Africa:

 -Prognathodon currii (Christiansen & Bonde, 2002)